Independent operator-agent review

-A practical Hermes Agent review covering autonomous workflows, Telegram/Discord agents, memory, cron jobs, tools, and alternatives.
+A practical Hermes Agent review covering tools, memory, skills, Telegram and Discord gateways, cron jobs, model flexibility, setup trade-offs, and alternatives.

 Independent review site.
 Not affiliated with every product mentioned.
-Hermes Agent links may route to the official product site.
+Hermes Agent links route to the official product site where relevant.

 Quick answer